ko-tyat-ki/universal-ear/README.md

 we encourage you to create new ones!

 # To add new visualisations.
-Visualisation scripts (.js) can be found under /web/lib/modes/.
-We ask to add new modes there.
+Visualisation scripts (.js) can be found under './web/lib/modes/'.
+Please create new js-for new modes there.
-After creating new visualisation, add it into web/lib/visualisations.js
+After creating new visualisation script, import it into './web/lib/visualisations.js and add it into './static/index.html' under "<h5>Regime:</h5>"

 # Support and questions
 Questions can be forwarded to Katerina or Ivan